WPChill/strong-testimonials/readme.txt

 * If you enable comments on testimonials, the plugin will use your theme's single post template and comment form.
 * If you embed third-party posts such as Twitter, YouTube and FaceBook in your testimonials, you will be agreeing to the Terms of Use of those third-party sites.

-### Free Add-ons

-#### Country Selector

-Use the [Country Selector](https://wordpress.org/plugins/strong-testimonials-country-selector/) plugin to add a country selector to your form.

-#### Assignment

-Assign testimonials to any object (posts, pages, media or custom content types) with features designed to simplify your workflow.
-Works well with portfolio, directory and service business themes.

-#### Multiple Forms

-Create unlimited forms, each with their own custom fields, to tailor testimonials for different products, services and markets.

-#### Properties

-Want to rebrand "testimonials" as "reviews", "customer stories" or something else?
-Want to change the permalink structure?
-Control every aspect front and back.

 ### Try these plugins too

-* [FooBox Image Lightbox](https://wordpress.org/plugins/foobox-image-lightbox/) to view thumbnails as full-size images.
-* [Simple CSS](https://wordpress.org/plugins/simple-css/) works great for quick CSS tweaks.
 * [Wider Admin Menu](https://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.

 == Installation ==